oracle/python-oracledb/doc/src/user_guide/installation.rst

     <https://www.oracle.com/database/technologies/instant-client/linux-arm-aarch64-downloads.html>`__

   Oracle Instant Client 23ai will connect to Oracle Database 19 or later.
-  Oracle Instant Client 21c will connect to Oracle Database 12.1 or later.
   Oracle Instant Client 19c will connect to Oracle Database 11.2 or later.

+  Oracle Database 23ai and 19c are Long Term Support Releases.
+Note Oracle Database 23ai 32-bit clients are not available on any platform, however you can use older 32-bit clients to connect to Oracle Database 23ai.

   It is recommended to keep up to date with the latest Oracle Instant Client release updates of your desired major version.
-Oracle Database 23ai and 19c are Long Term Support Releases whereas Oracle Database 21c is an Innovation Release.

-  Note Oracle Database 23ai 32-bit clients are not available on any platform, however, you can use older 32-bit clients to connect to Oracle Database 23ai.

 2. Unzip the package into a single directory that is accessible to your application.
 For example: